-- Develops high self-esteem, confidence and a true feeling of self-worth. - Develops a lively, enquiring mind and life skills so that he/she will have the ability to experiment, investigate, take risks, challenge, discriminate and make informed choices. - Is enriched, motivated and challenged by a broad and balanced curriculum and recognises the value of all areas of learning, including literature, sciences, the readings and humanities. - Is valued for their individual contributions, recognises their role and develops a positive attitude towards everyone in the life of the school and community. - Develops the positive skills and attitudes necessary to work both independently and collaboratively. - Will be given equal opportunities to participate in all aspects of school life, with high expectations and ambition for every child and appropriate levels of challenge and support to enable them to achieve. - Develops an understanding and respect for other races, cultures, gender, people with disabilities, religions and associated points of view. - Understands the importance of and develops responsibility for keeping themselves physically and emotionally healthy. - Acquires a set of moral values and attitudes including honesty, respect, sincerity, trust and personal responsibility. - Is supported in their spiritual, moral, social and cultural development. - Is equipped with the knowledge and cultural capital they need to succeed in life.
+- Develops high self-esteem, confidence and a true feeling of self-worth. - Develops a lively, enquiring mind and life skills so that he/she will have the ability to experiment, investigate, take risks, challenge, discriminate and make informed choices. - Is enriched, motivated and challenged by a broad and balanced curriculum and recognises the value of all areas of learning, including literature, sciences, the writings and humanities. - Is valued for their individual contributions, recognises their role and develops a positive attitude towards everyone in the life of the school and community. - Develops the positive skills and attitudes necessary to work both independently and collaboratively. - Will be given equal opportunities to participate in all aspects of school life, with high expectations and ambition for every child and appropriate levels of challenge and support to enable them to achieve. - Develops an understanding and respect for other races, cultures, gender, people with disabilities, religions and associated points of view. - Understands the importance of and develops responsibility for keeping themselves physically and emotionally healthy. - Acquires a set of moral values and attitudes including honesty, respect, sincerity, trust and personal responsibility. - Is supported in their spiritual, moral, social and cultural development. - Is equipped with the knowledge and cultural capital they need to succeed in life.

-Aims of the Reading Curriculum
+Aims of the Writing Curriculum

-As a school, we will aim to teach every child to read with accuracy, fluency and understanding through a variety of discreet and cross-curricular learning opportunities.
-Our aim is for children to become enthusiastic, capable and reflective readers who read for both knowledge and pleasure.
+As a school, we will aim to teach every child to write with accuracy, fluency and understanding through a variety of discreet and cross-curricular learning opportunities.
+Our aim is for children to become enthusiastic, capable and reflective writers who confidently can express themselves with the written word.

-The national curriculum for reading aims to ensure that all pupils:
+The national curriculum for English aims to ensure that all pupils: